How to Study in Nursing School: 11 Tips for Success

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-3819.

-As you prepare for accelerated nursing school, you may be curious how you can succeed in such an intense program.
-After all, nursing is known for being difficult academically, and for good reason — you’ll be caring for people’s lives.
-Knowing that nursing school will take hard work, what nursing school study tips will help you succeed?
+As you prepare for accelerated nursing school, you may wonder how you can succeed in such an intense program.
+After all, nursing is known to be difficult academically, and for good reason — you’ll be caring for people’s lives.
+Because nursing school requires hard work, learning how to study in nursing school will help you meet the challenges and prepare you for an exciting career.

 1. Stay on Track